 - 2.5 We received 297 responses to the consultation document.
 139 (47 per cent) responses were made by individuals and 158 (53 per cent) responses were made by organisations. - 2.6 Education providers and educators were the largest groups of organisations and individual respondents (55 per cent and 39 per cent respectively).
 However, the education provider figure includes a number of service user and carer forums and groups hosted by education providers.
-Approximately 23 per cent of individuals described themselves as service users or as carers and around 15 per cent of organisations that responded were service user or carer-led, had an advocacy or involvement role or were charities or third sector organisations.
+Approximately 23 per cent of individuals described themselves as service users or as carers and around 15 per cent of organisations that responded were service user or carer-led, had an advocacy or involvement role or were voluntary sector organisations.
 (These figures include some respondents from the 'other' category described overleaf.)

 - 2.7 The statistics give a good indication of overall level of agreement or disagreement with our proposals.
 However, they should be treated with caution.
-Often similar issues and concerns were raised by respondents who had answered each question very differently and some respondents were more equivocal in their responses than others.
-For example, the statistics for question one indicate that a large majority of respondents agreed with the principle of amending the standards to require involvement; they do not indicate that there was any broad consensus on how that was best achieved. - 2.8 The breakdown of respondents and of responses to each question is shown in the graphs and tables that follow.
+Often similar issues and concerns were raised by respondents who had answered each question very differently and some respondents were more equivocal in their responses than others. - 2.8 The breakdown of respondents and of responses to each question is shown in the graphs and tables that follow.